 Harlow also recommends providers invest in encryption technology.
 “Every month, we hear stories about laptops being lost or stolen that were not encrypted,” he says.

 Encryption is a security process that obscures sensitive information to make it unreadable unless the user has special technologies to decipher the data.
-This process can be as simple as enabling login passcodes, or as thorough as hiring third-party companies that regularly encrypt devices (see our report on how practices can use software to encrypt mobile devices for more information).
+This process can be as simple as enabling login passcodes, or as thorough as hiring third-party companies that regularly encrypt devices.

 Digging deeper, we wanted to know if patients would react differently based on the type of breach their provider suffered.
 We assessed how likely patients would be to change providers as a result of various security-breach scenarios: